sr-tamim/entropy-calculator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Issues

+If you find any issues with the project, please open an issue in the repository.
+[Click here to open an issue](entropy-calculator/issues)

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)